ucl-pathgenomics/hmmcluster/README.md

 	 - AIC param1 is the least penalising model.
  - get_regions.R - Runs the model coarsely scanning along an MSA to find regions of interest.
  - get_regions_refined - Refines the determined regions, to provide the best start & stop positions.

+## Requires
+ - Multiple sequence alignment
+ - Reference genome in fasta format.
+R scripts will return a table with alignment and reference co-ordinates.

 ## Examples
 #### Running the models from a terminal